-January 11, 2019 Page 3
+January 6, 2020 Page 3

-- Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by accounting principles generally accepted in the United States of America. - The University of Wisconsin Madison Division of Intercollegiate Athletics has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - The University of Wisconsin Madison Division of Intercollegiate Athletics has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 21.
-The financial statements include all related organizations. - Capital assets are properly capitalized, reported, and, if applicable, depreciated as disclosed in the Notes to the Statement of Revenues and Expenditures - Budgetary Basis. - 23.
-We have identified to you any previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of this audit and agreed-upon procedures being undertaken and the corrective actions taken to address significant findings and recommendations. - 24.
-With respect to your engagement to apply agreed-upon procedures as identified by the National Collegiate Athletic Association (NCAA), dated April 20, 2018, as of and for the year ended June 30, 2018, and the supplemental procedures agreed to by the University of Wisconsin - Madison Division of Intercollegiate Athletics ("Athletic Department"), we confirm to the best of our knowledge and belief, the following representations made to you during your engagement: - We are responsible for the financial and NCAA compliance-related data of the Athletic Department. - b.
-As of and for the year ended June 30, 2018, the Statement of Revenues and Expenditures-Budgetary Basis is presented in accordance with NCAA guidelines. - c.
-The Chancellor's office of the University of Wisconsin Madison and the Athletic Department's management selected the criteria.
+- b.
+Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by accounting principles generally accepted in the United States of America. - 19.
+In regards to the nonattest services performed by you listed below, we have 1) accepted all management responsibility; 2) designated an individual with suitable skill, knowledge, or experience to oversee the services; 3) evaluated the adequacy and results of the services performed, and 4) accepted responsibility for the results of the services. - a.
+GAAP conversion analysis - The University of Wisconsin Madison Division of Intercollegiate Athletics has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - The University of Wisconsin Madison Division of Intercollegiate Athletics has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 22.
+The financial statements include all related organizations - Capital assets are properly capitalized, reported, and, if applicable, depreciated as disclosed in the Notes to the Statement of Revenues and Expenditures - Budgetary Basis. - 24.
+We have identified to you any previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of this audit and agreed-upon procedures being undertaken and the corrective actions taken to address significant findings and recommendations. - 25.
+With respect to your engagement to apply agreed-upon procedures as identified by the National Collegiate Athletic Association (NCAA), dated April 10, 2019, as of and for the year ended June 30, 2019, and the supplemental procedures agreed to by the University of Wisconsin Madison Division of Intercollegiate Athletics ('Athletic Department"), we confirm to the best of our knowledge and belief, the following representations made to you during your engagement. - We are responsible for the financial and NCAA compliance-related data of the Athletic Department. - b.
+As of and for the year ended June 30, 2019, the Statement of Revenues and Expenditures-Budgetary Basis is presented in accordance with NCAA guidelines. - c The Chancellor's office of the University of Wisconsin-Madison and the Athletic Department's management selected the criteria.
 We are responsible for determining that such criteria are appropriate for our purposes.